jamesplease/sliding-dropdown/README.md

 [click]: http://www.nczonline.net/blog/2012/07/05/ios-has-a-hover-problem/ "iOS Double Click"

 IE, on the other hand, has some problems.
 This is because IE still doesn't support CSS3 transitions (come on, Microsoft!).
-What this means is that the submenu will just 'pop' into existence on IE, instead of sliding.
+What this means is that the submenu will just 'pop' into existence instead of sliding.

 I hope you like it.